tamberg/fhnw-idb/introduction/Python/blink/README.md

    ```
    **Does it blink?**

-6. **Or** you can turn on/off the LED manually using python's IDLE:
+6. **Or** you can turn on/off the LED manually using python's IDLE/REPL:

    ```shell
    $ python3